 Brandenburg Concerto No. 4 in G, BWV 1049 - Daniel Stepner, violin; Christopher Krueger and Roy Sansom, recorders; Boston Baroque, Martin Pearlman, conductor

-Concerto in A minor, BWV 593 (after Vivaldi) - Balint Karosi, organ (Richards, Fowkes, & Co. organ at First Lutheran Church, Boston)
+Concerto in A minor, BWV 593 (after Vivaldi) - Gerhard Weinberger, organ (Zacharias Hildenbrandt organ at St. Wenceslaus Church, Naumberg, Germany)